galeo/transient-showcase/README.md

 ```

-**Note**, after setting or saving a value on this transient using the `C-x` menu, the next time the transient is set up, it will have a different value.
-If you want the default to return, use `transient-reset` in your suffix.
+**Note**, after setting or saving a value on this transient using the<code>C-x</code>menu, the next time the transient is set up, it will have a different value.
+If you want the default to return, use<code>transient-reset</code>in your suffix.

 ### Readers